cvxgrp/osmm/README.md

 ### Required arguments
 For the construction method of the `OSMM` class, the arguments `f_torch` and `g_cvxpy` define the form of the problem.
 * `f_torch` must be a function with two inputs and one output.
-The first and the second inputs are the PyTorch tensors for the data matrix `W` and the variable vector `x`, respectively.
+The first and the second inputs are the PyTorch tensors for `W` and `x`, respectively.
 The output is a PyTorch tensor for the scalar function value of `f`.
 * `g_cvxpy` must be a function with no input and four outputs.
-The first output is a cvxpy variable for `x`, the second one is a cvxpy expression for the objective function in `g`, the third one is a list of constraints contained in `g`, and the last output is a list of additional variables.
+The first output is a cvxpy variable for `x`, the second one is a cvxpy expression for the objective function in `g`, the third one is a list of constraints contained in `g`, and the last one is a list of additional variables.
 Note that returning additional variables in the last output is optional, and is only for accessing their solutions.

-For the solve method, he argument `W` specifies the problem to be solved, and `init_val` gives an initial value.
+For the solve method, the argument `W` specifies the problem to be solved, and `init_val` gives an initial value.
-* `W` must be a numpy matrix with dimension `d` by `N`, where `N` is the number of data points.
+* `W` must be a numpy matrix or a numpy array.
 * `init_val` must be a numpy array for an initial value of `x`, which must be in the domain of `f`.

 ### Example